 If you’re not sure whether you have a genetic risk but are concerned about your hearing, then please visit A Better Ear for a hearing assessment.
 That’s especially important if your hearing is declining rapidly.

-We will run a thorough hearing test and investigate possible causes of hearing loss to rule out other causes.
+At A Better Ear, we will run a thorough hearing test and investigate possible causes of hearing loss to rule out other causes.

 If you know you have a genetic predisposition to hearing loss, then it’s very important to protect your hearing throughout life, for example by wearing protective earphones in loud environments, turning down loud music and avoiding medicines that are toxic to your ears.